Autism Spectrum Disorder (ASD)

 Can Neurofeedback Help with ASD?

 Autism Spectrum Disorder (ASD) is the name for what were previously known as four separate disorders including autistic disorder (autism) and Asperger’s disorder.
 ASD is a complex condition with a complex diagnosis process involving a lot of interpretation and judgment.
 ASD often co-exists with other diagnoses (called comorbidity by doctors).
 There is a striking overlap between AD/HD and ASD symptoms, which causes confusion among families, as well as professionals.
-When a child is distracted and moves a lot at school or has difficulties to keep focused during a conversation, people often think of AD/HD.
+When a child is distracted and moves a lot at school, or has difficulties in keeping focused during a conversation, people often think of AD/HD.
 However, these symptoms might be confused with ASD symptoms.
 The first case study applying Neurofeedback to autism was in 1994, 20 years after it was first seen to reduce hyperactivity and led to the significant body of evidence for Neurofeedback for ADHD.

 Although the evidence for ASD is still building compared with ADHD, we anticipate that before too long, Neurofeedback will be embraced as the treatment of choice for ASD.